 The movement research of Gaga is in a continual process of evolution, and the classes vary and develop accordingly.

-Emma was born in Sweden and holds her BA degree in dance from the National Academy of Arts, Oslo.
+Emma Rozgoni is a dancer and educator based in Stockholm.
+She holds her BA degree in dance from the Oslo National Academy of Arts.